Blupblupblup/Near-OOD-Doppler-Signatures/README.md

 ### General description

-This is the github repository for the preprint ADD URL currently under review for publication.
+This is the github repository for the [preprint](https://cloud.mbauw.eu/s/GRLHfHWikpwTprp) currently under review for publication.
 The paper presents AD experiments on simulated micro-Doppler radar signatures of helicopter-like targets.
 This code enables you to launch similar experiments to the ones presented in the paper, and more generally to achieve unsupervised and semi-supervised AD (as defined in Lukas Ruff [paper](https://arxiv.org/abs/1906.02694)) experiments with deep and non-deep approaches.

 If you found this code useful, please consider citing the paper:

-ADD PAPER REFERENCE
+[Near OOD detection for low-resolution radar micro-Doppler signatures](https://cloud.mbauw.eu/s/GRLHfHWikpwTprp) (soon on HAL and arXiv)

 ### Code organisation